xingcheg/RESSM-EEG/README.md

 R function for generating EEG signals for one group (n subjects, J time-segments, P EEG channels, Q EEG latent channels).

 ### example_run.R
-A simple R demo showing how to simulate EEG signals, and use RESSM to extract features from the EEG signals.
+A simple R demo showing how to simulate EEG signals, and run MCMC algorithm of the proposed RESSM method.

 ### algo_init
 The folder *"algo_init"* contains functions dedicated to the initialization step of the MCMC algorithm.
 These functions aim to generate effective initial values for the temporal dynamical and spatial mapping matrices, ensuring a robust starting point for the MCMC iterations.